owntracks/booklet/docs/guide/quicksetup.md

   - we've had very good experience with the likes of Digital Ocean; at the time of this writing they have a 512MB Debian 12 VPS which serves us very well.
   - Linode, Server4you, Hetzner, Netcup, ... look around and compare
   - we've tested this setup on Ubuntu 22.04 and on Debian 12
-- a DNS domain, something like `yourname.example.net`, which will be associated with your VPS.
+- a DNS domain, something like `owntracks.example`, which will be associated with your VPS.
 Some VPS providers offer one in a package with the VPS.
-Be that as it may, the technical jargon is you let that DNS domain and associate the IPv4 and/or IPv6 address of your VPS with `yourname.example.net`.
+Be that as it may, the technical jargon is you let that DNS domain and associate the IPv4 and/or IPv6 address of your VPS with `owntracks.example`.

 Before continuing, make sure you can login to your VPS, either as `root` or as an unprivileged user.